 To understand the history of Linux, we first have to go back to AT&T Bell Laboratories in the late 1960s.
-During this time AT&T had discontinued involvement in the development of a new operating system named Multics.
-Two AT&T engineers, Ken Thompson and Dennis Ritchie, decided to take what they had learned from the Multics project and create a new operating system named UNIX which quickly gained popularity and wide adoption both with corporations and academic institutions.
+During this time, AT&T had discontinued involvement in developing a new operating system named Multics.
+However, two AT&T engineers, Ken Thompson, and Dennis Ritchie, decided to take what they had learned from the Multics project and create a new operating system named UNIX which quickly gained popularity and wide adoption both with corporations and academic institutions.

-A variety of proprietary UNIX implementations eventually came to market including those created by IBM (AIX), Hewlett-Packard (HP-UX) and Sun Microsystems (SunOS and Solaris).
-In addition, a UNIX-like operating system named MINIX was created by Andrew S. Tanenbaum designed for educational use with source code access provided to universities.
+A variety of proprietary UNIX implementations eventually came to market, including those created by IBM (AIX), Hewlett-Packard (HP-UX), and Sun Microsystems (SunOS and Solaris).
+In addition, a UNIX-like operating system named MINIX was created by Andrew S. Tanenbaum and designed for educational use with source code access provided to universities.

-Around the same time, Richard Stallman at the Free Software Foundation, a strong advocate of free and open source software, was working on an open source operating system of his own.
-Rather than focusing initially on the kernel, however, Stallman decided to begin by developing open source versions of all the UNIX tools, utilities and compilers necessary to use and maintain an operating system.
-By the time he had finished developing this infrastructure it seemed like the obvious solution was to combine his work with the kernel Linus had written to create a full operating system.
+Around the same time, Richard Stallman at the Free Software Foundation, a strong advocate of free and open-source software, was working on an open-source operating system of his own.
+Rather than focusing initially on the kernel, however, Stallman began by developing open-source versions of all the UNIX tools, utilities, and compilers necessary to use and maintain an operating system.
+By the time he had finished developing this infrastructure, the obvious solution was to combine his work with the kernel Linus had written to create a complete operating system.
 This combination became known as GNU/Linux.
 Purists insist that Linux always be referred to as GNU/Linux (in fact, at one time, Richard Stallman refused to give press interviews to any publication which failed to refer to Linux as GNU/Linux).
-This is not unreasonable given that the GNU tools developed by the Free Software Foundation make up a significant and vital part of GNU/Linux.
-Unfortunately, most people and publications simply refer to Linux as Linux and this will probably always continue to be the case.
+This is not unreasonable, given that the GNU tools developed by the Free Software Foundation make up a significant and vital part of GNU/Linux.
+Unfortunately, most people and publications refer to Linux as Linux, which will probably always continue to be the case.

 The word “Ubuntu” is an ancient Zulu and Xhosa word that means “humanity to others”.
 Ubuntu also means “I am what I am because of who we all are”.
 It was chosen because these sentiments precisely describe the spirit of the Ubuntu distribution.